 Cannot access the internet via a modem

-Computers, smartphones, and other devices connected to the FRITZ!Box cannot access the internet when the FRITZ!Box establishes the internet connection through a DSL, fiber optic, or cable modem.
+Some or all of the devices connected to the FRITZ!Box cannot access the internet when the FRITZ!Box establishes the internet connection through a DSL, fiber optic, or cable modem.

 One of the following messages may be displayed in the "Network and Sharing Center" of the respective Windows computer: